 A Recap of the Department of Education’s Changes to the 90/10 Rule

-On July 28, 2022, the Department of Education published its proposed rule changes for the 90/10 regulations.
-The changes were open for comment until late August, with regulations finalized in October 2022.
-The changes will be effective on July 1, 2023 and will apply to fiscal year-ends beginning on or after January 1, 2023.
+In the fall of 2022, the Department of Education finalized rule changes for the 90/10 regulations.
+The changes apply to fiscal year-ends beginning on or after January 1, 2023.
 Keep reading for more details:

 Background: Previous 90/10 Rules

-According to the Department of Education, all for-profit institutions are required to derive at least 10% of their institutional revenue from non-Title IV sources each year.
-Previously, proprietary institutions that had more than 90% of its revenue from Title IV sources would lose its ability to participate in federal financial aid programs.
-The Higher Education and Opportunity Act of 2008 adjusted that rule, so that an institution would lose its funding if it failed the 90/10 revenue test two years in a row.
-Institutions calculate their percentage on a cash basis, reflecting the payments received and applied to tuition, fees or institutional charges.
+All proprietary (“for-profit”) institutions are required to derive at least 10% of their institutional revenue from non-Title IV sources each year.
+Previously, if a proprietary institution had more than 90% of its revenue from Title IV sources, it would lose its ability to participate in federal financial aid programs.
+The Higher Education and Opportunity Act of 2008, however, adjusted the rule so that an institution would lose its funding if it failed the 90/10 revenue test two years in a row.
+Institutions calculate their percentage on a cash basis based on payments received and applied to tuition, fees or institutional charges.
+The application of funds to eligible charges presumes that Title IV payments are applied to these charges, with the exception for:

 The institution counts as non-Federal revenue funds generated from:

-Under the new regulations, changes will impact the calculation of the percentage.
-It will do so by expanding the monies included in the numerator and impact or limit many of the tools previously used by institutions to manage their percentages.
-Keep in mind that the following changes will not impact the calculation until fiscal years commencing on or after January 1, 2023.
+Under the new regulations, changes will impact the calculation of the percentage by expanding the monies included in the numerator and impact or limit many of the tools previously used by institutions to manage their percentages.
+Keep in mind that the following changes impact calculations for fiscal years commencing on or after January 1, 2023.

 90/10 Calculation Defined

-The most significant change in the 90/10 calculation is that the required 10% “non-Title IV revenue” would be limited to “non-Federal funds.”
-The prior rule only includes Title IV funds in the numerator – the revision modifies the definition of the calculation to include all Federal revenues in addition to Title IV revenue in the numerator for the calculation.
+The most significant change in the 90/10 calculation is that the required 10% “non-Title IV revenue” is limited to “non-Federal funds.”
+The prior rule only included Title IV funds in the numerator – the revision modifies the definition of the calculation to include all Federal revenues in addition to Title IV revenue in the numerator for the calculation.
 This change effectively stops Veteran Agency monies, among others, from being treated similar to cash in the calculation.

 The Department’s goal is to discourage the unethical recruitment of veterans by proprietary institutions to keep the school’s Title IV percentage under 90.
 However, this change will cause institutions that have historically catered to service members to see a dramatic increase in their percentages.

 The rule change also requires the federal portion of any grant funds that apply to eligible charges administered by a non-Federal agency to be included in the numerator.
 Federal monies not received directly by the institution, but directly given to the student for such costs, will also need to be included in the calculation.
 This can add significant complexities to institutions’ calculations.
-The Department expects to provide periodic updates on which Federal funds are required in the numerator.
+The Department provided updates on which Federal funds are required in the numerator here.

 Other Changes

 The 90/10 calculation will continue to be done on a cash basis.
-The Department created a “disbursement rule” to impose deadlines that prevent institutions from delaying drawing down and awarding Title IV funds to defer the 90/10 impact to later reporting periods.
+However, the Department created a “disbursement rule” under the regulations to impose deadlines that prevent institutions from delaying drawing down and awarding Title IV funds to defer the 90/10 impact to later reporting periods.
 This rule limits when an institution can request and disburse funds.
 The Department hopes to reduce the number of institutions timing the award of Title IV funds to avoid failing the 90/10 rule in two consecutive years.

 The new rules clarify that activities conducted by the institution necessary for the education and training of its students must be directly related to services performed by students to be included in the calculation.
 The Department further states that service revenue for cutting hair by a cosmetology student would be eligible, but the sales of beauty products by the student would not be eligible.